sylodev/documentation/docs/tags/plugins/suggestion.md

 If the suggestion is waiting to be verified its the verification message.
 Once verified its the message in the suggestions channel. etc;

-## `{suggestion.channelId}`

-The channel for the current state of the Suggestion.

-If the suggestion is waiting to be verified its the verification channel.
-Once verified its the suggestions channel. etc;

 ## `{suggestion.updatedAt}`

 When the suggestion last updated states.